hmenke/context-examples/GUIDE.md

 sources in [`doc/context/sources/general/manuals/`][sources] (the links point to the ConTeXt GitHub mirror).

-In TeX Live manuals can also be opened using the `texdoc` tool by providing the name of the PDF as an argument, e.g. `texdoc metafun-p` will open the MetaFun manual.
+In TeX Live, manuals can also be opened using the `texdoc` tool by providing the name of the PDF as an argument, e.g. `texdoc metafun-p` will open the MetaFun manual.